 Of course, it would be worth spending if you know your pet does not just work out its physical strength inside the daycare.
 More so, the training would enhance their skills mentally and emotionally.
 What are the activities or programs they offer inside the facility to entertain and educate them at the same time?
 Do they follow scheduled activities or policies and make it fun for the pets?

 They must have an organized program and schedule and you must be well-informed about it.
-A good daycare facility emphasizes their guided activities and protocols as the basis of their program.
+A good daycare facility emphasizes its guided activities and protocols as the basis of its program.
 You may want to check if your choice of daycare has these features and offers.